 The beautiful Silurian Valley in the Mojave desert should be preserved for future generations to explore.
 Credit: John Dittli.

 The California desert is home to some of the Southwest’s wildest places.
-Finding a balance between renewable energy development and protections for the region’s wild lands is a challenge.
-The Wilderness Society is working with conservation partners, the federal Bureau of Land Management, other state and federal agencies and project developers to limit impacts to wild lands and wildlife habitat and maximize clean energy benefits.
+It’s important that we find a balance between appropriately-sited clean energy development and protections for the region’s wild lands.
+The Wilderness Society is working with conservation partners, the federal Bureau of Land Management, other state and federal agencies and project developers to limit impacts to wildlands and wildlife habitat and maximize clean energy benefits in the desert

 Guiding renewable development to the right places